ludovicraymond/training/README.md

 # Training

-This is a simple training repository
+This is a simple training repository.